ankitrajput0096/ankitrajput0096/README.md

 <p>I am a computer science master’s student at Arizona State University, bringing six years of industry experience with a background that includes roles at PayPal, Paytm, and General Electric (GE).
 As a highly driven graduate student skilled in full-stack development, I am proficient across all phases of the development lifecycle to build globally scalable web projects.
 I am recognized for my strengths in communication, time management, and problem-solving, which support efficient project completion and tackling complex challenges.
 With a natural aptitude for leadership, I excel at fostering teamwork and cohesion in high-performing groups through interpersonal and critical thinking skills.
 My focus has been on product development, modernizing legacy systems to a microservices architecture, and optimizing scalable, high-performance solutions for commercial lending platforms.</p>

 ### interests 🔭

-* Fullstack Development, Distributed Systems and Data Engineering
+* Fullstack Development, Distributed Systems, and Data Engineering
-* Data Science, Machine Learning and Low-Level & High-Level Architecure Design
+* Data Science, Machine Learning, and Low-Level & High-Level Architecture Design
 * Cloud computing, automation, and scalability with Docker containerization and Kubernetes

 ### Skills  :heavy_check_mark: